December 22, 2024

 In requesting the waiver, CAISO argued that PGE would need more than 24 months from the effective date of the agreement to implement the technology needed to start participating in the EDAM, but that PGE’s early signature would allow the utility and the ISO to immediately begin work on implementation issues in parallel with PacifiCorp, which plans to join the market in spring 2026.
 (See PacifiCorp Fully Commits to CAISO’s EDAM.)

-The ISO said granting the waiver would allow for joint implementation meetings and early engagement with vendors that would not otherwise be possible.
-PGE would then be able to complete other readiness tasks required for it to be fully equipped to join the EDAM in fall 2026.
+The ISO said granting the waiver would allow for joint implementation meetings and early engagement with vendors that otherwise would not be possible.
+PGE then would be able to complete other readiness tasks required for it to be fully equipped to join the EDAM in fall 2026.

-In its comments on the request, PGE said the waiver would be crucial to the success of its entry into the EDAM because of the complexity of integrating its transmission and technology systems with the ISO’s technology, and that the complexity could be best addressed by working in parallel with PacifiCorp.
+In its comments on the request, PGE said the waiver would be crucial to the success of its entry into the EDAM because of the complexity of integrating its transmission and technology systems with the ISO’s technology, and that the complexity could best be addressed by working in parallel with PacifiCorp.

 “Third, we find that granting CAISO’s request addresses a concrete problem; CAISO and Portland General state that more than 24 months from the effective date of the EDAM implementation agreement are needed to complete the work necessary to allow Portland General to start participating in EDAM,” the commission wrote.
 “Specifically, the parties represent that [the] waiver will allow Portland General to participate in parallel and joint implementation work with PacifiCorp, which will support Portland General’s ability to begin EDAM participation in the fall of 2026.”